opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/statistics.md

     - **`resourceIdName`**, e.g. `episodeId` tells Opencast that the InfluxDB tag identifying the resource type this provider refers to is named `episodeId`.
     - **`resolutions`** is a list of resolutions supported by this provider.
 Opencast allows the user to select a _resolution_ with which the data is displayed.
-Valid values are `DAILY`, `WEEKLY`, `MONTHLY` and `YEARLY`.
+Valid values are `HOURLY`, `DAILY`, `WEEKLY`, `MONTHLY` and `YEARLY`.
 E.g. when a chart shows data of two years, a `DAILY` resolution will lead to 2x365=730 values to be plotted while a `MONTHLY` resolution would leave us with 24 values being plotted in the chart.
 - **`type`** defines the structure of the data provided by this provider.
 Currently, only `timeseries` is supported.

 Here is an example json configuration for a provider which generates charts for episodes showing the number of views: